GastonKanze/react-app/README.md

 - Create a virtual machine and install Jenkins, Docker, and kubectl on it.
 - Crate a SonarQube container with SonarQube application.
 (Dashboard):  docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube
 - Create a Jenkins pipeline to:
-  - Pull the React code from git repository. https://github.com/aditya-sridhar/simple-reactjs-app.
+  - Pull the React code from git [Repository](https://github.com/aditya-sridhar/simple-reactjs-app).
   - Create a SonarQube scanner container to scan the code and check quality and security.
   - Create an image from a Dockerfile.
-  - Upload the image to Docker Hub repository. https://hub.docker.com/u/gastonkanze
+  - Upload the image to [Dockerhub](https://hub.docker.com/u/gastonkanze) repository.
   - Create a deployment and deploy the image created on K8S.
-If you want to work locally with K8S you can use microk8s.
+If you want to work locally with K8S you can use [Microk8s](https://microk8s.io/docs).

 ## Files:
 - Jenkinsfile.groovy : File used for the jenkins pipeline , in this file you can find all the process.